stephrlo/mySQL_database_noramlization/README.md

    - third_normal_form.sql - code used to transform databases into 3NF

 3. **Queries**
    - queries.sql - SQL queries that retrieve information of customers and email prospects to target

 **Software**
 - [MySQL](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/)

+*Note: this code can be adapted to work with the SQL server of your choice.*